boisebrigade/courtbot/README.md

 ExCourtbot intends for as much functionality to be exposed and configurable out of the box as possible.
 If your case is unsupported via configuration and requires customization please create a new issue.

 ### Configuration
 ExCourtbot is configurable via mix config.
-Via mix config you can change the import source, import mapping, locale mapping, import/notification schedule, and other court related details.
+The following refers to configuration that should be placed in `config/courtbot.exs`.

 At a high level ExCourtbot is configurable in the following way:
 - Import source and field mapping (CSV, and eventually JSON)
 - Case lookup details
 - Case validation rules
 - Locales
-- (Depending on deployment method) Import and notification time
+- (Depending on deployment method)* Import and notification time

 #### Base configuration